Difference-in-Differences with Sample Selection: Empirical Illustrations

-We estimate bounds for $\tau_{OOO}$ under two sets of assumptions.
-The first considers Assumptions \ref{no anti}, \ref{PT_OOO}, \ref{Partialselection}(a) and \ref{Partialselection}(b) which we refer to as the \textit{without-monotonicity} scenario and the second under Assumptions \ref{no anti}, \ref{PT_OOO}, \ref{monotone} and \ref{Partialselection} (a) which we refer to as the \textit{with-monotonicity} scenario.
-In this application, we assume monotonicity operates in the positive direction, implying that program trainees are more likely to be employed and, hence, observed in the sample compared to the control group.
+In this application, we assume monotonicity operates in the positive direction, implying that receiving training increases the probability of employment and, hence, the likelihood of observing employed individuals in the treated sample compared to the control sample.
 The results under each set of assumptions are presented in Table \ref{tab:NSW zero}.
 The bounds derived without Assumption \ref{monotone} are wide and uninformative.
-However, imposing monotonicity substantially tightens the bounds, demonstrating the informational content of that assumption.
-The naive DiD estimates an effect of around a 1,589 dollar increase in annual earnings for an individual who receives the training, where bounds with Assumption \ref{monotone} do not rule out average effects between \$1,404 and \$1,718 for those treated, even though the estimated proportion of always-observed individuals in the treated sample who were observed in both periods is 99.6\%.
+Imposing monotonicity substantially tightens the bounds, demonstrating the assumption's informational content.
+We cannot rule out $\tau_{OOO}$ between \$1,404 and \$1,718.
+The na\"{\i}ve DiD estimates suggest an increase of around \$1,613 dollars in annual earnings due to training.\footnote{As discussed in Appendix \ref{Appendix: Trimmed}, the na\"{\i}ve DiD is always within the identified set for $\tau_{OOO}$ based on the trimming approach discussed in Theorems \ref{nomono_bound}-\ref{mono_bound}.}

-Policymakers may also be interested in estimating the ATT for those i) unemployed before training who will be employed post-treatment irrespective of training (i.e. NOO group), ii) employed only if they are given training (i.e. NNO group), or iii) people employed before training who will only be employed post-treatment if they are given training (i.e. ONO group).
-We can partially identify these treatment effects using results presented in Theorem \ref{ONO_bound}-\ref{NOO_bound} by imposing Assumptions \ref{no anti}, \ref{PT_group}, \ref{monotone}, \ref{inde_conditional} and \ref{mean dominance}, respectively.
-Results are given in Table \ref{tab:NSW other}.
+While it's interesting to characterize the effects of training for the always-observed group of women, who have relatively high attachment to the labor force and whose estimated ATT could serve as a useful benchmark when treatment effect heterogeneity is limited, it's natural to wonder about the effects for other groups.
+This is especially true since the NSW demonstration explicitly targeted more vulnerable populations with weaker labor market attachment.
+Specifically, policymakers may be more interested in estimating the ATT for those i) unemployed before training who will be employed post-treatment irrespective of training (i.e. $\tau_{NOO}$), ii) employed only if they are given training (i.e. $\tau_{NNO}$), or iii) people employed before training who will only be employed post-treatment if they are given training (i.e. $\tau_{ONO}$).
+The estimated bounds corresponding to these ATTs are presented in Table \ref{tab:NSW other} and use the results in Theorems \ref{ONO_bound}-\ref{NOO_bound}, which impose assumptions \ref{no anti}, \ref{PT_group}, \ref{monotone}, \ref{inde_conditional}, \ref{rs} and \ref{mean dominance}.